UK flag

 You need a STRAIGHT wooden or metal baton at least 1.5m long (the actual length is immaterial but length can improve accuracy).

 With the Land Rover parked on a level smooth surface, put one end of the baton in contact with the edge of the wheel rim (see diagram) and also in contact with whatever protrudes from the wheel centre (e.g hub cap, drive flange or freewheeling hub).
 Carefully mark the INNER CORNER of the baton on the floor.
 You can fix paper to the floor, if the surface is not smooth enough to mark clearly.
 Repeat for the same wheel in the opposite direction and then repeat again for the opposite wheel.
-The important thing here is to be consitant in the way you align the baton, hence the need to keep it in contact with the centre wheel protuberance on each occasion and aligning with either the outer or inner edge of the wheel rim consistently.
+The important thing here is to be consistent in the way you align the baton, hence the need to keep it in contact with the centre wheel protuberance on each occasion and aligning with either the outer or inner edge of the wheel rim consistently.

 Carefully measure L, A and B in mm.
 Measurement D is the wheel size, which for your Series Land Rover, is probably 16.
 You need to convert this to mm (x2.54 = 406mm).

 It's also a good idea to mark the baton so that you use the same face of the baton in contact with the wheel rim for each measurement.
-This helps illiminate any error if the baton is not perfectly straight.
+This helps eliminate any error if the baton is not perfectly straight.

 Memory wasn't too sure about the formula initially, so I have derived it again from first principles.
 You can check the maths proof.